siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

 Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell

-For further help in crafting the best docker images possible for Node.js see [Node.js Docker Best Practices](https://github.com/nodejs/docker-node/blob/master/docs/BestPractices.md)
+The above Dockerfile can be used as a template for creating best-practice nodejs Docker images in the future.
+For further help in crafting the best docker images possible for Node.js see [Node.js Docker Best Practices](https://github.com/nodejs/docker-node/blob/master/docs/BestPractices.md).

 ##### [Part 3: Time to get go-ing](3-Best-Practice-go.md)